-He also saws our spoon blanks, moulds the sheaths, and makes the strops.
+He also saws our spoon blanks, molds the sheaths, and makes the strops.

-He started producing for us back when I hurt my hand and we got way behind, his work is impeccable.
+He started producing for us back when I hurt my hand in 2011 and we got way behind, his work is impeccable.

 If you’re looking for real wild rice I recommend them for that.